 Maintenance is crucial to keeping your roofing system working great and protecting your commercial property.
 Although many modern commercial roofing materials are low-maintenance, that doesn’t mean you can completely skip regular maintenance for your roof.

-Regular maintenance could be as simple as getting your roof inspected and conducting any repairs as needed to prevent bigger problems down the line.
+Regular maintenance could be as simple as getting your roof inspected and conducting any repairs as needed.
+This will prevent bigger problems down the line.
 Maintenance is especially important before seasons where the weather can be harsh, such as before hurricane season, the heat and storms of summer, or the ice and snow of winter.

 3. Get Your Commercial Roof Inspected Regularly

-If you’re not a professional roofer, this step is best left to a roofing contractor experienced with commercial roofing materials such as single-ply membranes, green roofs, modified bitumen roofs, and roof coatings.
+If you’re not a professional roofer, this step is best left to an experienced roofing contractor.
+You’ll want a roofer experienced with commercial roofing materials such as single-ply membranes, green roofs, modified bitumen roofs, and roof coatings.

-Having your roof inspected by an expert who knows what damage to look for can help you avoid significant damage to your roofing system from overlooked problems.
+An expert will know what damage to look for.
+Having your roof inspected can help you avoid significant damage to your roofing system from overlooked problems.

-Annual roof inspections are recommended at the minimum, although it can be helpful to get an inspection twice a year, once in the spring before the summer heat hits and once in the fall before the harsh winter weather comes.
+Annual roof inspections are recommended at the minimum, although it can be helpful to get an inspection twice a year.
+It’s best to do it once in the spring before the summer heat hits and once in the fall before the harsh winter weather comes.

 So How Often Do You Need to Replace a Roof?

 The answer is: it depends.
-Every commercial roofing system will be unique, and its lifespan will not only depend on the installation, the materials, and any maintenance you conduct, but also how much sun and rain your roof receives over its lifetime.
+Every commercial roofing system will be unique, and its lifespan will not only depend on the installation, the materials, and any maintenance you conduct.
+It also depends on how much sun and rain your roof receives over its lifetime.

-A general rule of thumb is to replace your roof every two decades, but some commercial property owners may need to replace their roofs more or less often.
+A general rule of thumb is to replace your roof every two decades.
+However, some commercial property owners may need to replace their roofs more or less often.
 The best way to know is to contact an experienced commercial roofer to assess your roofing system.